rajanmishra/rajanmishra/README.md

 👋 Hi, I'm Rajan Mishra (@rajanmishra)

 👀 About Me
 I'm a passionate software engineer with extensive experience in backend development, distributed systems, cloud infrastructure and front-end technologies.
 I love solving complex problems, optimizing performance, and building scalable, reliable systems.
-My expertise lies in Node.js(Javascript/TypeScript), Golang, PHP, but I am always exploring new technologies and methodologies to stay ahead in the tech world.
+My expertise lies in Node.js(Javascript/TypeScript), Golang, Python, PHP, but I am always exploring new technologies and methodologies to stay ahead in the tech world.

 🔭 Currently Working On: Enhancing scalable platforms and cloud-native applications.